tempe-techie/periodic-staking-rewards/README.md

 TODO:
 - Name and Symbol dynamically set through constructor
 - An minimum amount of ETH for rewards to be issued in the previous period
+- Owner can remove ETH from the contract (debatable, although ownership can be renounced)
 - Tests